Sofar Solar Inverters: An Independent Review by Solar Choice

 • 50 – 70kW String inverter (Three-phase & Three-MPPT): Mean of 98.6%

-Sofar Solar’s Warranty Offer
+Sofar Solar Inverter Warranty Offer for Australian Customers

 Customers have the option of purchasing an additional 5, 10, 15 or 20 years of warranty from Sofar within 12 months of the date of production (at Sofar Solar’s discretion).
 If this is something you are interested in then it would be sensible to ask your installer to confirm that the warranty can be extended before making a purchase.

 If customers experience any warranty-related issue, the original installer who installed the system should be the first line of support for replacing or repairing the product.
-However, Sofar also suggests that customers who can no longer contact their original installer could contact them directly at their Australian office in Sydney:
+However, Sofar also suggests that customers who can no longer contact their original installer could contact them directly at their Australian office in Brisbane :

 Web: www.sofarsolar.com.au/ www.sofarsolar.com